The 2175 {\AA} dust feature in star-forming galaxies at $1.3\le z\le 1.8$: the dependence on stellar mass and specific star formation rate: Summary

-In the future, next generation multi-object spectrographs, such as VLT/MOONS and Subaru/Prime Focus Spectrograph (PFS) will provide us with rest-frame UV spectra of order $10^{5\textrm{--}6}$ galaxies at high redshifts.
-This will enable us to investigate the attenuation curves and the bump feature against various galaxy properties using both individual spectra and stacks, and thus to understand much better the nature of dust through cosmic time.
+In the future, next-generation multi-object spectrographs, such as VLT/MOONS and Subaru/Prime Focus Spectrograph, will provide us with rest-frame UV spectra of order $10^{5\textrm{--}6}$ galaxies at high redshifts.
+This will enable us to investigate the attenuation curves and the bump feature against various galaxy properties using both individual spectra and stacks and thus to understand much better the nature of dust through cosmic time.

-\acknowledgments { We are grateful to Irene Shivaei for useful discussions.
-This research is based on observations undertaken at the European Southern Observatory (ESO) Very Large Telescope (VLT) under the Large Program 175.A-0839 and has been supported by the Swiss National Science Foundation (SNF).
-This work was supported in part by KAKENHI (JDS 26400221) through Japan Society for the Promotion of Science (JSPS) and the World Premier International Research Center Initiative (WPI), MEXT, Japan.
+\acknowledgments { We are grateful to Irene Shivaei for useful discussions and thank the anonymous referee for constructive comments and suggestions.
+This research is based on observations undertaken at the European Southern Observatory (ESO) Very Large Telescope (VLT) under Large Program 175.A-0839 and has been supported by the Swiss National Science Foundation (SNF).
+This work was supported in part by KAKENHI (JDS 26400221) through the Japan Society for the Promotion of Science (JSPS) and the World Premier International Research Center Initiative (WPI), MEXT, Japan.
 This work uses data collected at the Subaru telescope, which is operated by the National Astronomical Observatory of Japan. }